SethSmigelski/jump-links-block/README.md

 * **Smart Sticky Controls:**  Includes a Top Offset setting to prevent the block from hiding behind your site's sticky header, and a Disable on Mobile strategy to prevent it from blocking content on small screens.

+* **Auto-Hide Title:** When using Sticky Positioning, the block title (e.g., "On This Page") automatically fades out and collapses once the block sticks to the top of the screen.
+This maximizes reading space while keeping the navigation links accessible.

 ---

 ## Installation